dupgit/sauvegarde/docs/infrastructure.md

             checksum
         ]

-As an example a JSON structure for a file looks like :
+As an example a JSON structure for a file looks like:

     {"hash_list": ["0CVUtILbsnYD3Royz7Yu8sOSxjl9f/b+b6wPa9DCRTY=",
                    "AAXUaflNSSHEbZnjVAiY1b2Fz7YvQHwle/iZUHct09U=",